Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains: Patterns in unbounded domains

 The cornerstone of the proof is that $\sigma\nabla\cdot(\varphi^2\nabla\sigma)\geq0$ implies $\nabla \sigma=0$, where $\sigma:=\frac{v}{\varphi}$.
 The litterature refers to this property as a \emph{Liouville property}.
 Originally introduced in \cite{Berestycki1997b}, it has been extensively discussed (see \cite{Ambrosio2000,Barlow2000,Gazzola,Ghoussoub1998,Moschini2005}) and used to derive numerous results (e.g. \cite{Berestyckip,Cabrea,Cabre,Dancer2004,Alberti2001,Dupaigne2008}), in particular to prove the De Giorgi's conjecture in low dimensions. \autoref{schrodinger2} is a refinement of this property for domains with a boundary, instead of $\Omega=\R^n$.
 This is why we need the boundary condition~\eqref{BorderCondition2}.

 This is the only step where \eqref{DomaineGeneral} is needed, and it is thus a natural question to ask if this assumption can be relaxed.
 In the proof, \eqref{DomaineGeneral} is used to derive \eqref{claimBounded}, thus the choice of $\chi_R$ seems crucial.
-However, in \cite{Ghoussoub1998}, the authors consider the optimal $\chi_R$ by taking a solution of the minimization problem
+However, in~\cite{Ghoussoub1998}, the authors consider the optimal $\chi_R$ by taking the capacitary test function (see e.g.~\cite{Helms1969}), i.e., a solution of the minimization problem

 That, in fact, does not allow to substantially relax condition \eqref{DomaineGeneral}.
 In \cite{Barlow1998}, Barlow uses a probabilistic approach to establish that the aforementioned Liouville property (and consequently \autoref{schrodinger2}) does not hold in $\Omega=\R^n$, $n\geq3$.
 It is thus reasonable to think that condition \eqref{DomaineGeneral} cannot be relaxed, yet this is an open question.
 We also cite~\cite{Gazzola}, in which \eqref{DomaineGeneral} is proved to be sharp, however, we point out that, there, the condition $v\in L^\infty$ is not satisfied.
 Note also that, in the present work, we only apply \autoref{schrodinger2} to functions $v$, which are derivatives of $u$, which is a stronger condition than \eqref{LinearEquation}.
 In this context, not much is known about whether~\eqref{DomaineGeneral} could be relaxed.
 Indeed, up to the author's knowledge, the only available counterexample is for $\Omega=\R^n$, $n\geq7$~\cite{Pino2011,Pacard2013}.